swift502/Sketchbook/README.md

 6. Run `npm run build`
 7. Commit and [make a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork)!

-## Library usage

-Sketchbook is packed as a library and can be used to create your own scenes utilising all the Sketchbook gameplay mechanics.
-Check out the [Sketch](https://github.com/swift502/Sketch) template project to learn about using Sketchbook in this way.

 ## Blender source files

 Blender source files and other graphical assets used by the main demo are kept separately from this repository: https://drive.google.com/drive/folders/1ZbziXLAW3yAn3e_s-6UO6jMIJWaglqDG?usp=sharing